politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP3.md

 not be decarbonised.
-When faced with these numbers, the scale of the task ahead becomes apparent; not only must the majority of the existing electricity supply be replaced, but it must be expanded multiple times over.
-Fortunately, there is much which can be done to improve efficiency, meaning that it will not be necessary to actually quintuple electricity production.
+When faced with these numbers, the scale of the task ahead becomes apparent; not only must the majority of the existing electricity supply be replaced, but it must be expanded several times over.
+Fortunately, there is much which can be done to improve efficiency, somewhat reducing the amount of new capacity needed.

 Measures such as insulation could realistically result in a [reduction of 15%](https://www.theccc.org.uk/wp-content/uploads/2016/10/Next-steps-for-UK-heat-policy-Committee-on-Climate-Change-October-2016.pdf) in energy used for heating existing buildings by 2030.
 Obviously, new buildings should be required to meet high efficiency standards.
-Efficiency gains can also be made by replacing old boilers, although given that gas must ultimately be phased out it is worth considering whether this is a worthwhile action.
+Old and inefficient boilers could be replaced, although the phasing out of gas might mean that this is not worthwhile.
 The question then emerges as to how to achieve the upgrading of old buildings.
 The Green Party has, in the past, proposed that households should simply be given the insulation for free.
 However, this amounts to little more than a gift